MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-sharing-02.md

 In this section, you will create a new Unity project and get it ready for MRTK development.

-First, follow the [Initializing your project and deploying your first application](mr-learning-base-02.md), excluding the [Configuring the Scene](mr-learning-base-02.md#configuring-the-scene) and [Build your application to your device](mr-learning-base-02.md#building-your-application-to-your-hololens-2) instructions, which includes the following steps:
+First, follow the [Initializing your project and deploying your first application](mr-learning-base-02.md), excluding the [Adding hand interaction to an object](mr-learning-base-02.md#adding-hand-interaction-to-an-object) and [Build your application to your device](mr-learning-base-02.md#building-your-application-to-your-hololens-2) instructions, which includes the following steps:

 1. [Creating the Unity project](mr-learning-base-02.md#creating-the-unity-project) and give it a suitable name, for example, *MRTK Tutorials*
 2. [Switching the build platform](mr-learning-base-02.md#switching-the-build-platform)